okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-load/main/index.md

 ---
-title: Load Sign-In Widget
+title: Load the widget
 ---

 <ApiLifecycle access="ie" />

-This guide covers the use case to load the Sign-In widget, and provides a flow diagram and a sequence of integration steps.
+This guide covers the use case to load the Sign-In Widget, and provides a flow diagram and a sequence of integration steps.

 ---